-Hip Arthritis can occur from wear and tear or may follow injury of the joint.
-Arthritis is loss of cartilage (cushioning material) between the bones resulting in bone-on-bone contact.
-Loss of this cartilage results in pain and range of motion is sometimes limited.
-Although the condition may occur from genetic defects of the cartilage, being overweight can place significant extra stress and discomfort on the hip joints resulting in more debilitating pain and faster progression of the disease.
+Hip arthritis can occur from wear and tear or may follow an injury of the joint.
+Arthritis is the loss of cartilage (cushioning material) between the bones, resulting in bone-on-bone contact.
+Loss of this cartilage results in pain, and the range of motion is sometimes limited.
+Although the condition may occur from genetic defects of the cartilage, being overweight can place significant extra stress and discomfort on the hip joints, resulting in more debilitating pain and faster progression of the disease.

-An extensively trained orthopaedic surgeon, Dr. John Hoffman performs minimally invasive, rapid recovery, total hip replacement surgery, as a method of relieving hip arthritis pain.
-During surgery, a small (approximately 2 1/2 inch) incision is made at the hip joint through which an arthroscope (small video camera) is inserted to allow Dr. Hoffman to view the surgery on a monitor.
+An extensively trained orthopaedic surgeon, Dr. John Hoffman performs minimally invasive, rapid recovery, total hip replacement surgery as a method of relieving hip arthritis pain.
+During surgery, a small (approximately 2.5-inch) incision is made at the hip joint through which an arthroscope (small video camera) is inserted to allow Dr. Hoffman to view the surgery on a monitor.
 Special instrumentation is used to remove the arthritic bone, insert the artificial hip joint, and close the wound with a total surgical time of approximately 60 minutes.
-Local spinal anesthesia is most often used which significantly reduces postsurgical pain, nausea and disorientation; complications often associated with other types of general anesthesia.
+Local spinal anesthesia is most often used, which significantly reduces postsurgical pain, nausea, and disorientation—complications often associated with other types of general anesthesia.
 Many patients are able to have the procedure performed on an outpatient basis and are able to go home within 24 hours.
 This technique results in smaller incisions, less scarring, less pain, and much faster recovery than traditional open surgery.

 What Typically Happens After Surgery?

-For up to two months postoperatively, it is common to have swelling and pain or nighttime discomfort.
+For up to 2 months postoperatively, it is common to have swelling and pain or nighttime discomfort.
 This should improve over the course of a few months following surgery.